Jun.-Prof. Dr. Julia Binter

 Research professorship of the Transdisciplinary Research Area "Present Pasts" of the University of Bonn.

-Julia Binter is a social anthropologist with a background in theatre, film, and media studies, specialising in material culture, critical museum and heritage studies.
-She has worked in numerous transdisciplinary settings, including art, historical and ethnological museums, and with a variety of stakeholders from academia, art, activism, and cultural heritage communities.
-A key focus of her academic and curatorial work is analysing the colonial entanglements of museums and their collections and to develop innovative ways of bringing the stakeholders' diverse modes of knowledge formation with and about museum collections into dialogue.
-Moreover, she understands museums as a prominent and powerful form amongst many heritage practices.
-She therefore also studies more broadly how people engage with things, understood as images, artefacts, bodies, and the environment, to relate to the past, create presents and envision possible futures.
-In her previous research, she analysed how heritage is negotiated in museums, film, theatre, visual arts, funerals and fashion in Nigeria, Namibia, Great Britain, and Germany, and how it is shaped by dynamic, historically grown political economic relations.
-Binter strives to put postcolonial theory in practice and, consequently, her research not only reflects on these cultural, political, and economic entanglements past and present, but also seeks to reshape them in collaborative film and exhibition projects.
+I am a social anthropologist with a background in theatre, film, and media studies, specialising in material culture, critical museum and heritage studies.
+I have worked in numerous transdisciplinary settings, including art, historical and ethnological museums, and with a variety of stakeholders from academia, art, activism, and cultural heritage communities.
+A key focus of my academic and curatorial work is analysing the colonial entanglements of museums and their collections and to develop innovative ways of bringing the stakeholders’ diverse modes of knowledge formation with and about museum collections into dialogue.
+Moreover, I understand museums as a prominent and powerful form amongst many heritage practices.
+I therefore also study more broadly how people engage with things, understood as images, artefacts, bodies, and the environment, to relate to the past, create presents and envision possible futures.

-Julia Binter is currently pursuing two lines of research: The Heritage of Mission and The Heritage of Water.
-The Heritage of Mission examines the impact of missionization on the body, ranging from changes in religious practices to clothing styles, gender norms, and healing practices.
 The Heritage of Water takes the current global water crisis, ranging from extreme floods to drought, as a starting point to examine the relationships between people and water in global, comparative perspective.

 Avatar Binter